hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 Temporally speaking, we do not live in a universe of amoebae.
-We live in a spacetime continuum where different temporal slices richly obey the same laws of physics, namely the laws of general relativity (at large scales).
+We live in a spacetime continuum where different temporal slices richly obey the same laws of physics, namely, Einstein's general relativity, at least at large enough scales.
 As with human behaviour, these slices *look the same from the outside*.
 A paranoid Cartesian might say: things look different from in here, so